Damnatio memoriae: United Kingdom

-Fiction
+United States

-The practice is a key function of the Big Brother government in Nineteen Eighty-Four by George Orwell, associated with the Newspeak word "unperson" which has resultantly become another general synonym for it.
-TV Tropes uses this term in listing numerous other fictional cases.
+Memorials to Continental general Benedict Arnold at the Saratoga National Historical Park and the United States Military Academy bear neither his name nor his likeness, as a result of his treason.
+The Boot Monument at Saratoga National Historical Park pays tribute to Arnold and his accomplishments but does not mention his name.
+The plaque at the military academy says simply, "Major General.
+Born 1740."

 Analysis

 The term is used in modern scholarship to cover a wide array of official and unofficial sanctions through which the physical remnants and memories of a deceased individual are destroyed.

 Looking at cases of damnatio memoriae in modern Irish history, Guy Beiner has argued that iconoclastic vandalism only makes martyrs of the "dishonored", thus ensuring that they will be remembered for all time.
 Nonetheless, Beiner goes on to argue that the purpose of damnatio memoriae—rather than being to erase people from history—was to guarantee only negative memories of those who were so dishonored.
 Pointing out that damnatio memoriae did not erase people from history but in effect kept their memory alive, Beiner concluded that those who partake in the destruction of a monument should be considered agents of memory.

 Author Charles Hedrick proposes that a distinction be made between damnatio memoriae (the condemnation of a deceased person) and abolitio memoriae (the actual erasure of another from historical texts).

 In case of removal of Soviet monuments in Eastern Europe, the primary reason was that they were established as a symbol of occupation, domination or cult of personality, rather than simple historic mark.
 It has been pointed out that all Nazi-established monuments and street names have been removed after World War II which has been perceived as natural reaction after liberation at that time.